fuzzylabs/evidently-monitoring-pattern/README.md

 ![Drift](images/Data_Drift.png)

-- When the data drift scenario is running, Grafana's dashboard should show data drift at a constant time frame, e.g. no data drfit for 10 seconds -> data drift detected for 5 seconds -> no data drift for 10 seconds etc...
+- When the data drift scenario is running, Grafana's dashboard should show data drift at a relatively constant time frame, e.g. no data drfit for 10 seconds -> data drift detected for 5 seconds -> no data drift for 10 seconds etc...